 The Federal and State Aid Programs - Pell Grant, Supplemental Equal Opportunity Grant (FSEOG), Direct Stafford Loan Program, TAP, and APTS require that you meet standards of Satisfactory Academic Progress (SAP), to be eligible to receive aid, or continued aid, from these sources.
 The College's standards relative to SAP are in accordance with the policies and/or guidelines set forth within this Catalog.
-The standards can be found on the Trocaire College website here: https://trocaire.edu/admissions-aid/financial-aid/satisfactory-academic-progress-sap/.
+The Satisfactory Academic Progress standards can be found on the Trocaire College website.